codecaine-zz/sine_wave_audio_generator/readme.md

 ```

 The program will generate a melody using sine waves and play it through the sound card.
 You can modify the frequency and duration of each note by changing the values of `notes_freq` and `duration` in the code.

+License
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.